Sunday, October 30, 2005

 days.
 Therefore there is no strict discipline to follow (We heard about

-however, there are few important things to
+the Monks hitting folks with sticks) however, there are few important things to

 keep in mind.